FAVA BEAN SALAD (FOUL MUDAMMAS)

 experience optimal health.

-Is Fava Bean Salad (Foul Mudammas) Good for Me?
+Is Fava Bean Salad (Foul Mudammas) Good for My Ayurvedic Diet?

 Find out by taking this free, easy quiz

-You'll learn your body type, and whether Fava Bean Salad (Foul Mudammas) is a good fit for you.
+You'll learn your body type, and whether Fava Bean Salad (Foul Mudammas) is a good fit for your body type.
 Time to complete: approximately 1 minute.

 Aggravating these characteristics weakens your body and causes imbalance.